Texas grid operator made $16 billion price error during winter storm, watchdog says

 “However, ERCOT continued to hold prices at VOLL by inflating the Real-Time On-Line Reliability Deployment Price Adder for an additional 32 hours through the morning of February 19,” it said, adding the decision resulted in $16 billion in additional costs to ERCOT’s markets.

-The findings of Potomac Economics were reported first on Thursday by Bloomberg and the Texas Tribune.
+The findings of Potomac Economics were reported first Thursday by Bloomberg and the Texas Tribune.

+The Public Utility Commission, the Texas power regulator, on Friday unanimously vetoed a request to cut about $16 billion from state power charges during the final day of the February cold snap, saying even a partial repricing could have unintended effects.

-Separately, rating agency Moody’s Investors Service downgraded ERCOT by one notch from A1 to Aa3 and revised the grid operator’s credit outlook to “negative” on Thursday.
+Separately, rating agency Moody’s Investors Service downgraded ERCOT by one notch to A1 from Aa3 and revised the grid operator’s credit outlook to “negative” on Thursday.

 On Wednesday, ERCOT’s board ousted chief executive Bill Magness, as the fallout continued from a blackout that left residents without heat, power or water for days.